Who’s to Blame in a Multiple Car Accident?

 Hire Top New Orleans Multi Car Accidents Lawyers

 The more vehicles involved, the higher the insurance payouts.
 Thus, insurance companies send highly trained investigators to scrutinize every detail of a multi-car collision and handle the claim.
-Many multi-vehicle accidents end up in litigation, so call the New Orleans car accident lawyers at Mike Brandner Injury Attorneys.
+Many multi-vehicle accidents end up in litigation, so call the New Orleans car accident lawyers at Mike Brandner Law.

 We’ll fight to get the compensation you deserve.
 Visit our office from 8:00 AM to 5:00 PM or give us a call 24/7 at (504) 345-1111Contact us today.